-Regardless of how long an employee has been in the working world they’ve probably only experienced open enrollment a couple of dozen times.
+Regardless of how long an employee has been in the working world, they’ve probably only experienced open enrollment a couple of dozen times.
 That’s because it happens just once a year.
-So, you should probably be prepared to cut them some slack if they can’t remember the difference between an HSA and FSA.
+So, prepare to cut them some slack if they can’t remember the difference between an HSA and an FSA.

-If you’re like me, you probably wish there was some handy guide you could give to your employees before open enrollment as a way to head off any questions.
+It would be helpful if there was a guide to give your employees before open enrollment as a way to answer any questions.
 Well, as it turns out, there actually is.

 According to the CMS.gov website, “Under the Affordable Care Act, health insurers and group health plans will provide the 180 million Americans who have private insurance with clear, consistent and comparable information about their health plan benefits coverage.
 Specifically, the regulations will ensure consumers have access to two forms that will help them understand and evaluate their health insurance choices.
 The forms include:

-Periodically, these documents are updated or revised, with the most recent changes affecting organizations with open enrollment taking place on or after April 1, 2017.
-As you’d probably expect, the U.S. Department of Labor has tons of great information, but probably the most helpful – and employee friendly – is the Glossary of Health Coverage and Medical Terms.
+Periodically, these documents are updated or revised, with the most recent changes affecting organizations with open enrollment taking place on or after April 1.
+As you’d probably expect, the U.S. Department of Labor has tons of great information.
+But, probably the most helpful – and employee friendly – is the Glossary of Health Coverage and Medical Terms.
 It does a great job of outlining some of the most commonly used terms and even includes a few illustrated examples to help employees understand how the cost is shared between the employee and the provider.

 Interestingly, Open Enrollment isn’t included in the Glossary of Health Coverage and Medical Terms.
 As a result, we’ve included a definition below: